In Cold Blood ESL Lesson Plan [Free PDF]

 Evidence obtained through scientific methods used to aid criminal investigations and provide proof in court proceedings.

-See also ESL News Lesson Plan [Free PDF]
+See also Pete the Cat: I Love My White Shoes ESL Lesson Plan [Free PDF]

 Contextual Usage